mertnakip/Recurrent-Trend-Predictive-Neural-Network/rTPNN_SEF-EnergyManagment/README.md

 This repository contains the implementation of the Recurrent Trend Predictive Neural Network based Forecast Embedded Scheduling (rTPNN-FES) model.  rTPNN-FES is a novel neural network architecture that simultaneously forecasts renewable energy generation and schedules household appliances.
 By its embedded structure, rTPNN-FES eliminates the utilization of separate algorithms for forecasting and scheduling and generates a schedule that is robust against forecasting errors.

-You may find the more detailed explanation of the methodology as well as the results in our publication at https://www.sciencedirect.com/science/article/pii/S0306261923003781.
+You may find a more detailed explanation of the methodology as well as the results in our publication at https://www.sciencedirect.com/science/article/pii/S0306261923003781.

 ## Forecasting Layer